Now is the time for all good friends to come to the aid of the artists. Contact Spine Film for more information.

 An underdog story about courage, resolve, and self‐sacrifice, it was accepted into six festivals, reaching a semi‐final, and receiving one award.
 It is a no‐budget supernatural thriller that was shot with two Mini-DV camcorders.

 Spine Film productions are sometimes critical of British culture because that content usually presents the country's social inequalities and divisions as permanent facts of life.
 Instead, the guiding ideal is that all children are created equal.
-At birth a child's life is ahead of him or her.
+At birth a child's life is ahead of them.
 It could be characterised by accomplishment, courage, scholarship, or invention.
 It may bring other positive benefits to a community, or the world.
 That life will be carelessly wasted if the child’s potential is ignored.
 If artificial barriers are removed children can mature to make the best contribution possible.
 Then the whole society wins.

 When a child is born its future is an empty file.
 This is why royal or aristocratic titles are deceptive.
 The children of those families are supposed to be favoured from day one.
 It is implied that they are automatically better than other children.
 There is one smooth track for their guaranteed advantage, but a different journey for those who are excluded.
 Family and connection are valued more than effort and achievement.